mtlynch/weeks.mtlynch.io/content/weeks/2025-08-08/index.md

 - Took a road trip to visit a friend for their birthday.
 - Downloaded a course I'd purchased.
   - It's by default streaming-only, but I used an LLM to write a scraper that uses yt-dlp to scrape the streaming URLs and download it locally.
+- Got new fire extinguishers.
+  - Realized mine were 12-13 years old.
+- Cold emailed an indie blogger I like.
+- Listed my old managed switch for sale
+  - But then I realized I listed it under the wrong product name, so I canceled and relisted.